-Talk around the Garden is all about orchids this month, with our first-ever Orchid Show opening on February 15.
+Talk around the Garden is all about orchids this month, with the opening of our Orchid Show.
 Among the many interesting orchid conversations, there is one question that gets asked repeatedly by gardeners of all skill levels: "How do I repot my orchid?"

 Luckily, the answer for most orchids is, "It's easy."

 Orchids should be repotted when new; every year or two; or when crowded roots push up and out of the pot.

 Other than watering and occasionally fertilizing them, you probably don't look closely at your orchids all that often when they're not in bloom.
 Spring is the time to examine each plant with a critical eye to assess the need for repotting.
 It's also when you'll see the new growth that signals emergence from the dormant cycle—the best time for repotting.

 Is it new?
 Holiday gift orchids or newly-purchased plants are often planted with sphagnum moss, which absorbs and holds water—creating prime conditions for orchid root rot.
 Repot all new orchids as soon as they're done blooming.

 When was the last re-potting?
 Orchids need both the nutrients from the chunky, loose bark mix they're planted in and the air space in between the pieces.
 As the mix breaks down to particle size, it compacts the air spaces inside the pot—virtually suffocating your orchid's roots.
 Check the bark mix every spring and repot when you notice decomposition.

 Is it crowded in there?
 While orchids prefer a small pot—weaving their roots through the compost as they grow—they eventually run out of room.
 That's when their roots push the plant up above the rim of the pot or reach out into the air, looking for breathing space—a sure sign that it's time to re-pot.